Six Sigma Methodologyminute read

 - TQM - Total Quality Management continually improves product and service quality.

-- 5S - improving quality and efficiency through cleaning up and getting organized.
+- 5S System - improving quality and efficiency through cleaning up and getting organized.

 - SMED - the principles of Single Minute Exchange of Die reduce the time needed to change a machine or production line to produce a different product.

-- Poke-yoke - used to eliminate the possibility of errors.
+- Poka-yoke - used to eliminate the possibility of errors.

 Lean is a tool used by businesses to streamline manufacturing and production processes.
 The main emphasis of Lean is on cutting out unnecessary and wasteful step so that only the steps that directly add value to the product remain.